aliyevorkhan/aliyevorkhan/README.md

 ### Hey 👋🏽, I'm [Orkhan!](https://github.com/aliyevorkhan)

-Software Engineer specializing in Computer Vision, Artificial Neural Networks and Desktop Softwares.
+Computer Engineer specializing in Computer Vision, Artificial Neural Networks and Desktop Softwares.
 Experienced with a lot of stages of the development cycle for dynamic projects.
 Well-versed in numerous programming languages including C++, C#, Python.
 Strong background in project management.

 **Languages and Tools:**